etan18/Obsidian-Notes/Machine Learning/Artificial Intelligence/automatic speech recognition.md

 ![[audio.png]]

+##### mel-frequency cepstral coefficients
+**MFCC** are acoustic features that capture the spectral characteristics of speech.
+MFCCs are computed by:
+1. **Windowing** the audio signal into short frames (typically 25ms)
+2. **Computing FFT** to get frequency spectrum
+3. **Mel-scale filtering** to simulate human auditory perception
+4. **Log transformation** to compress dynamic range
+5. **DCT (Discrete Cosine Transform)** to decorrelate coefficients

+The 13 MFCC coefficients capture different aspects of the acoustic signal, with lower coefficients representing broader spectral characteristics and higher coefficients capturing finer details.

+---
 ### whisper
 OpenAI's **[Whisper](https://openai.com/research/whisper)** was introduced in September 2022 and has become the state-of-the-art model for ASR.
 ###### architecture